dtkon/PDP-NCS/README.md

 Run ```python run.py -h``` for detailed help on the meaning of each argument.

+Datasets for validation and pre-trained model can be found in [release](https://github.com/dtkon/PDP-NCS/releases) of this repos.

 ## Acknowledgements
 The code and the framework are derived from the repos [yining043/PDP-N2S](https://github.com/yining043/PDP-N2S).